 You have to give Full Tilt credit for focus: every boot in their line is built on the same principle and aimed at essentially the same audience.
 Some are wider, some are stiffer, some are lighter, some can suck up a little more shock; but all use the same fundamental architecture with a shared bundle of benefits.
 If you take to the air a lot, you’re bound to land one day in a pair of Full Tilts.

-If the new wave of lightweight shells is to bridge the gap between novelty and necessity, it will be because of designs like Nexo Lyt.
+If the new wave of lightweight shells is to bridge the gap between novelty and necessity, it will be because of designs like Nexo Lyt, which now comes in a full range of shell lasts.
 The Graphene-infused Smart Frame shell is sculpted so it can absorb shock (to some degree) and generate rebound (to a greater degree).
 The sensation of snow feel is as intimate as wearing a moccasin.
 The quickness to the edge is fencer fast.

 Head’s women’s boot collection definitely benefits from the trans-gender (old-fashioned meaning) focus on lighter weight.
-Nexo Lyt and Vector RS offer parallel lines of women’s boots with adjustable cuff aperture and inherently snugger heel pocket.
-Liquid Fit, working in unison with stretchable Form Fit shells, has particular value for women with low-volume feet who don’t want to absorb the shock of an injected inner boot’s price tag.
+For 2020, women have a choice of Nexo Lyt RS (98mm), Nexo Lyt (100mm) and Edge Lyt (102mm) shells in an assortment of flexes.
+All come equipped with Form Fit moldable shells, adjustable cuff aperture and Liquid Fit liners that are of particular value to women with low-volume feet who don’t want to absorb the shock of an injected inner boot’s price tag.

-When K2 waltzed into the boot market six years ago, part of the story heralding its arrival was that its team required only 18 months to create a better boot line.
-There was a whiff of hubris to the claim, as if the marketing juggernaut was predestined to seize a sizable share of the arguably already over-served boot market.
+When K2 waltzed into the boot market seven years ago, part of the story heralding its arrival was that its team required only 18 months to create a better boot line.
+There was a whiff of hubris to the claim, as if the marketing juggernaut was predestined to seize a sizeable share of the arguably already over-served boot market.

 K2 soon learned that no matter how attractive a marketing package it presented – the launch was accompanied by a whimsical ad campaign, a pledge of no Internet sales, and an appealing product story about its new shells and not-quite-as new liners – if you consistently lose the point-of-sale cage match against a competitor’s product, your success is going to be more limited than your expectations.
 In other words, what really matters happens in the first ten seconds of skier/boot contact.